 North East Water is continuing to work towards changing parts of Beechworth’s sewer system to prevent the sewer overflowing into the Historic Park during heavy rain events.

 Beechworth’s unique granite base limits the soil absorption of rainfall, and during heavy rain events this results in major stormwater flows into the sewer.
 These heavy flows then cause the sewer system to spill over at an outlet structure on Church Street, resulting in an unacceptable impact on the Beechworth Historic Park.
 It has been determined that increasing the capacity of the pipe that transfers the sewage to the treatment plant will both protect the environment and allow for future growth of the town.

-Over the past twelve months, we have investigated and considered several options.
+Since late 2016, we have investigated and considered several options.
 Following a thorough assessment process and extensive community engagement, it has been determined that a larger sewer transfer pipe will be constructed and will run from the existing outlet in Church Street, along Last Street, Sydney Road and Old Chiltern Road then through to the wastewater treatment plant near Woolshed.

 View confirmed route

 Church Street pump station upgrade & Installation of 4.3 km sewer transfer main

 We have recently awarded the tender to Longford Civil Pty Ltd as the Principal Contractor to undertake the detailed design and construction of the new transfer system.

 These are the activities expected to occur in the next 12-18 months: